FasterXML/woodstox/README.md

 * Group id: `com.fasterxml.woodstox`
 * Artifact id: `woodstox-core`
-* Latest published version: 6.6.1 (2024-02-26)
+* Latest published version: 7.0.0 (2024-06-21)

 Note that Maven id has changed since Woodstox 4.x but API is still compatible (despite nominal major version upgrade -- major version upgrades in this case were only due to package coordinate changes)

 ## Requirements

-Woodstox 5 and above require Java 6 (JDK 1.6); as well as Stax API that is included in JDK.
+Woodstox 7 and above require Java 8; Woodstox 5 and above require Java 6 (JDK 1.6).
+All versions also require Stax API that is included in JDK (since Java 6).
 The only other mandatory dependency is [Stax2 API](../../../stax2-api), extended API implemented by Woodstox and some other Stax implementations (like [Aalto](../../../aalto-xml).